 Promotion of Commercial and Industrial Growth

 The introduction of electricity to an area initiates a chain reaction that leads to economic activity and progress.
-It can also bring about the rise of industries.
+It can also bring about the rise of industries through rural small business ideas.
 For places that already have power supply, the introduction of new power plants creates more power supply which means lower power prices.
 This, in turn, makes an area attractive for industrial investments.

 Access to power or electricity is vital in addressing poverty especially in places like Africa.
 Electricity does not only allow locals to have power for lighting.
 Affordable, abundant, and dependable power supply is necessary to power up communications, education, agriculture, industrialization, and even entertainment.
 In many parts of Africa, renewable energy is deemed more viable since it costs less in the long term as compared to bringing electricity from large scale power plants.